nightly-labs/iota-web3-template/README.md

-# 🌟 Sui Web3 Template 🌟
+# 🌟 IOTA Web3 Template 🌟

 Elevate your IOTA blockchain development experience with this robust template powered by Next.js and integrated with [Nightly Connect](https://connect.nightly.app/docs/) for seamless wallet management.
 This template provides you with the core building blocks to jump-start your IOTA project!